-Objectives Notes Belo w) Understand and influence public awareness, perceptions, and attitudes toward urban runoff pollution and its impact on the community's water resources.
-Educate the community about specific pollutant sources, and what they can do to reduce urban runoff pollution (alternative pollution prevention solutions).
-Gain public support for the program, along with funding initiatives and volunteer help.
-Achieve greater public compliance with the program's objectives.
-Implemented Not Applicable Modified Effective Unknown Not Effective BMPs Measurable Goals In Ž Σ ш n Z 3a) Develop a creek and creek tributary identification sign program by Dec.
+Objectives See N Votes Belo w) community's water resources.
+Educate the community about specific pollutant source prevention solutions).
+Gain public support for the program, along with funding Achieve greater public compliance with the program' s objectives.
+Implemented Not Applicable Modified Effective Unknown Not Effective BMPs Measurable Goals Z Σ Ė Z 3a) Develop a creek and creek tributary identification sign program by Dec.
 31 .
 A creek and creek tributary sign program that identifies creek & creek tributaries to be installed by volunteers beginning December 2006.
 1 3b) Train volunteer educators by Dec.
 31 .
 Success will be measured by the number of participants that complete a volunteer education program that incorporates the measurable parameters of the PE&O MCM.
 2 3c) Develop a partnership program with local lawn care businesses that pledge and act to support the "Basic Message".
 Success will be measured by the number of partnerships developed between the City and lawn care businesses within the City of Rocklin.
 3 3d) School curricula developed and distributed to area schools by Dec.
 31 .
 Success will be measured by the number of schools receiving the educational material, and the number of school age children that receive educational information 4 3e) Continue implementing BMPs 1a, 1b, 1c, 1d, 2a, 2b, and 2d.
-X X 3f) Complete installation of Pet Waste signs identified in 1e.
-X
+X X 3f) Complete installation of Pet Waste signs identified in 1e. · · X

-Table A: Public Education and Outreach BMP Objectives, Measurable Goals, and Status - July 2005 to June 2006

-1. Tributary signs are currently being designed and will be installed this by December 31, 2006

-2. Modified to the number of participants that receive educational materials at volunteer events such as Creek Week and Make a Difference Day.

-3. Program is still being developed.
-The City will begin the first outreach with local businesses in the Spring of 2007.

-4. Modified to quantify the number of Rocklin Students that participate in watershed volunteer projects & Programs.
+- 1. Tributary signs are currently being designed and will be installed this by June 30, 2007 - 2.
+Modified to the number of participants that receive educational materials at volunteer events such as Creek Week and Make a Difference Day. - 3.
+Program is still being developed.
+The City will begin the first outreach with local businesses in the Spring of 2007. - 4.
+Modified to quantify the number of Rocklin Students that participate in watershed volunteer projects & Programs.